 9 Useful Tips to Know Before You Start Work in Japan

-As one of the driving economic powers in east Asia, Japan has become a prime target for businesses and companies seeking to expand in the Pacific region.
-For the foreigner seeking to find work in Japan, they will find it’s a country filled with opportunities and also challenges.
-But as long as you keep in mind these 10 tips for getting by in the Land of the Rising Sun, you should find your time spent in Japan to be rewarding and invigorating.
+As one of the driving economic powers in East Asia, Japan has become a prime target for businesses and companies seeking to expand in the Pacific region.
+For the foreigner seeking work in Japan, they will find it’s a country filled with opportunities and also challenges.
+But as long as you keep in mind these 9 tips for getting by in the Land of the Rising Sun, you should find your time spent in Japan to be rewarding and invigorating.

 1. Make sure you have a work visa ahead of time

 Nearly every aspect of Japanese life is tied up by their bureaucracy, and things will go much more smoothly if you make sure you have all your paperwork in order as soon as possible.

 Most houses and apartments in Japan are built without central heating or air conditioning.
 While such appliances are deemed necessities in America, they often exist only in the most modern accommodations in Tokyo.

 3. The typical work schedule is very intense

 You’ve probably heard stories about how much pressure the Japanese put on themselves to excel at work, and unfortunately, this is true.
 People will often put in 15-hour workdays, and to fit in you may be expected to do the same.

 4. You probably will not need a car

 Japan’s public transport system is easy and efficient and one of the safest in the world.
 Unless your job places you out in the countryside, you will probably be better off taking the bus or metro to work and back.